Susceptible-Infected Epidemics on Evolving Graphs

 \subsection{avoSI}

-As mentioned in the introduction, in \cite{YD1} the authors constructed a process that they called `C-evoSI' where `C' stands for `coupled' which means we couple the structure of the graph with the epidemic.
-They claimed that the `C-evoSI' process has the same law as the original evoSI process on the configuration model.
-This claim is not true.
-As pointed out in \cite{BB}, in the C-evoSI model, $I-I$ edges can be rewired.
-While the C-evoSI model defined in \cite{YD1} does not produce the correct dynamics, it does give an upper bound on evoSI.
-To avoid confusion we will change the name C-evoSI process to C-avoSI where `avo' stands for avoiding infection.
+As mentioned in the introduction, in this we will construct a model that serves as an upper bound for evoSI.
+We first introduce a model \emph{C-evoSI} where `C' stands for `coupled' which means we couple the structure of the graph with the epidemic.
+The `avo' stands for avoiding infection.

-We will now describe the construction of C-avoSI process in \cite{YD1}.
+The C-avoSI process is constructed as follows.
 First recall that in the construction of the configuration model each vertex is assigned a random number of half-edges initially.
 In the beginning all half-edges attached to the $n$ vertices are unpaired.
 The half-edges attached to infected nodes are called infected half-edges and those attached to susceptible nodes are susceptible half-edges.
 Recall that``randomly chosen'' and ``at random'' mean that the distribution of the choice is uniform over the set of possibilities. \begin{itemize} \item At rate $\lambda$ each infected half-edge pairs with a randomly chosen half-edge in the pool of all half-edges excluding itself.
 If the vertex $y$ associated with that half-edge is susceptible then it becomes infected.
 Note that if vertex $y$ changes from state $S$ to $I$ then all half-edges attached to $y$ become infected half-edges. \item Each infected half-edge gets removed from the vertex that it is attached to at rate $\rho$ and immediately becomes re-attached to a randomly chosen vertex in the pool of all vertices. \end{itemize}